awseward/GCBehavior.NET/README.md

 The `MethodSubscriber` and `AnonymousSubscriber` classes each subscribe to a `Publisher` instantiated in their common base class, `Subscriber`, using these two approaches respectively.

-Now, let's consider a test we can perform with each one of these.
+Now, let's consider a test of sorts.
 Using .NET's `WeakReference` as as not to affect garbage collection, the general steps are as follows:

 1. Create a weak reference to a `Subscriber` instance
 2. Create another weak reference to that `Subscriber`'s internal `Publisher` instance